open-craft/opencraft/README.md

 $ make test_integration
 ```

-Note that the integration tests aren't run by default, as they require a working OpenStack cluster
+Note that the integration tests aren't run by default, as they require a working
-configured.
-To run them, create a `.env.test` file - your development environment is likely a good
+OpenStack cluster configured.
+To run them, create a `.env.integration` file -
-starting point:
+your development environment is likely a good starting point:

 ```
 $ ln -s .env .env.integration